Aty-0/Pong/Readme.txt

-For startup game:
-1.Need instal OpenAL!
-2.Need instal Microsoft Visual C++
-3.Don't delete dll and gamedata on game folder

-For this game i'm used
+For this game I'm used
 SFML
 TinyXML2

 Released Paths:
 --------------------------------------
-[NAME_CLASS]
+[NAME OF CLASS]
 (*) = Edit
 (+) = Added
 (-) = Cutted